blackmarkt/Udacity-ML/capstone_proposal_template.md

 <br><br>
 ***Can we use Machine Learning techniques to aid us in understanding and possibly forecasting the price of cryptocurrencies***

 In financial markets trying to understand and predict the price of assets is the name of the game and the introduction of a volatile instrument like Bitcoin presents opportunity as well as excitement for traders.
-The report will explore the underlying potential factors that govern Bitcoin's price movements.
+The report will explore the underlying potential factors such as that govern Bitcoin's price movements.
 Once we have identified the factors that exert the most influence we will try to train Machine Learning models that attempt to predict whether tomorrow's price will be higher "up" or "down" lower than the previous day's closing price.
+The best model for predicting a binary outcome is a classification algorithm and there are wide variety of different machine learning models at our disposal.

 ### Datasets and Inputs